There are a number of supports available to resident students.

 Residence staff consist of live-in employees who provide guidance and support for residence students.

 Residence Assistants (RAs) are part-time, live-in student staff who work to create an environment supportive of educational pursuits, academic success, personal and community development.
 RAs perform a number of administrative duties and also provide guidance and support for residents experiencing roommate conflicts, homesickness, mental illness, and transition issues.
-They demonstrate a commitment to the work and mandate of the Residence Life Office by fostering academic achievement, personal growth and development, and community mindedness, as well as being a positive role models for their peers.
+They demonstrate a commitment to the work and mandate of the Residence Life Office by fostering academic achievement, personal growth and development, and community mindedness, as well as being a positive role model for their peers.

 Residence coordinators (RCs) are live-in employees who supervise and provide support, guidance and direction for students and RAs.
 As part-time employees of Memorial University, residence coordinators are responsible for creating a safe and secure learning environment for our students.
 All RCs have undergraduate degrees and experience living in residence.
 Many of them have full-time careers in education, human services, or related fields.
 More than being an adult role model for our students, RCs are the “teachers in the classroom” that is their residence.